yonch/collector/issue-cache-collection.md

 - Feature is gated by config and disabled by default; readiness reflects resctrl availability when enabled.

 Implementation Plan (high-level)
-- [ ] Implement `resctrl` crate read API for LLC occupancy across domains; unit test path parsing and domain enumeration.
+- [x] Implement `resctrl` crate read API for LLC occupancy across domains; unit test path parsing and domain enumeration.
-- [ ] Build `resctrl-collector` crate with in-process channel subscriptions to NRI resctrl and metadata plugins.
+- [x] Build `resctrl-collector` crate with in-process channel subscriptions to NRI resctrl and metadata plugins.
-- [ ] Implement 1 Hz sampling loop (Tokio interval), reading via `resctrl` crate, aggregating across domains, and building RecordBatches.
+- [x] Implement 1 Hz sampling loop (Tokio interval), reading via `resctrl` crate, aggregating across domains, and building RecordBatches.
-- [ ] Bounded channel and backpressure strategy; metrics/logging on drops (drop-on-full with periodic warnings).
+- [x] Bounded channel and backpressure strategy; metrics/logging on drops (drop-on-full with periodic warnings).
-- [ ] Add periodic plugin `retry_all_once()` and health reporting (failed groups, unreconciled containers).
+- [x] Add periodic plugin `retry_all_once()` and health reporting (failed groups, unreconciled containers).
 - [ ] Basic integration tests behind a feature flag with a mocked `resctrl` trait.
 - Collector integration
   - [ ] Config surface `resctrl_collector` with defaults; env wiring in Helm chart.
-  - [ ] Instantiate `resctrl-collector` when enabled and connect it to a new Parquet writer dedicated to occupancy data.
+  - [x] Instantiate `resctrl-collector` when enabled and connect it to a new Parquet writer dedicated to occupancy data.
-  - [ ] Define Parquet schema and ensure partitioning/rotation align with existing conventions.
+  - [x] Define Parquet schema and ensure partitioning/rotation align with existing conventions.
+  - [x] Add HTTP `/ready` and `/live` endpoints in the collector and wire Kubernetes readiness/liveness probes in the Helm chart.

 Risks & Mitigations
 - Hardware/kernel dependency: resctrl not present or disabled.
 Mitigate with feature gating and clear diagnostics; expose readiness Not Ready when enabled but unavailable.